hyperform/hyperform/README.md

     reject inputs.
 * :waxing_crescent_moon: Translate validation messages.
 There are some partial translations available: https://github.com/hyperform/hyperform-l10n
-* :new_moon: Add a registry for user provided validators, that are called automatically in the `validity.customError` step.
+* :full_moon: Provide a registry for user defined validators, that are called automatically in the `validity.customError` step.
 * :waxing_gibbous_moon: Catch form submissions _before_ the `submit` event to do our own validation (`click`s on submit buttons and `enter` keys in text inputs in